samueldsingh/data-engineering/intro-to-python.md

 - Values: name = "Samuel", age = 35, email = "samuel@example.com", is_premium = True

 **Behavior:**
-- Create: cid
+- Create: Create a new customer profile in the customer database.
-- Read: is_premium
+- Read: Retrieve customer information by ID, email, or phone number.
-- Update: email
+- Update: Update customer details such as address, contact information, or preferences.
-- Delete: cid (no longer exists)
+- Delete: Remove a customer profile from the customer database.

 13. Product: